JoeSvr95/crehana-test/README.md

 - `GET /posts/<post_id>/comments` -> Retrives all comments from a post and saves them in the database
 - `GET /comments?post_id=<post_id>` -> Retrives all comments from a post

-In order to save data from JSONPlaceholder, use the `/posts` endpoint to save posts and the `/posts/<post_id>/comments` to save comments of a particular post
+In order to save data from JSONPlaceholder, use the `/posts` endpoint to save posts and the `/posts/<post_id>/comments` to save comments of a particular post.

 ## GraphQL API